drreynolds/smuhpc-workshop/source/session_5.rst

    Once you identify the precise location of the segmentation fault, go back to see where the data is allocated.
-Was it allocated with a different size and/or shape?
+Was it allocated with a different size, shape or type?
 Was it not allocated at all?

    If the data is allocated in a different manner than it is being used, determine which location needs fixing and try your best.